 As you’ll realize by now, most browsers have an autofill feature and can store the credential used for online services.
 However, that isn’t the most secure thing to do.
 So instead, I recommend you consider using a dedicated password manager; many of them are available on a freemium model, so take one out for a spin and upgrade if you like it.

-I’ve been using NordPass for the past few months, and it helped me realize what an absolute mess Google has made of my digital credentials.
+I’ve been using NordPass (by NordVPN) for the past few months, and it helped me realize what an absolute mess Google has made of my digital credentials.
 For example, it kept a dozen copies of my credentials for most websites.

 4. Consider a Privacy-oriented Browser